Yu-Fangxu/Yu-Fangxu.github.io/_pages/about.md

 </ul>

 ## News
-May 2024: One paper accepted to ICML 2024!
+May 2024: One paper is accepted to ICML 2024!
 We adapt the Energy-based Constrained Decoding with Langevin Dynamics (COLD) to develop the COLD-Attack framework which unifies and automates the search of adversarial LLM attacks under a variety of control requirements such as fluency, stealthiness, sentiment, and left-right-coherence.

 March 2024: One paper is accepted to Findings of NAACL 2024!
 We propose a novel contrastive learning framework to better distinguish similar emotions in Emotion Recognition in Conversation.